sarahciston/codingcare/posts/0critintro.md

 # What Is Trans\*formative TechnoCraft?

 These are instructions for myself(ves), past-present-future, gathering tactics from many traditions, making connections, strategies and wayfinding for the kinds of worlds and systems I want to be part of.
-From intersectional transfeminist infrastructures, self-hosting servers and [XXX].
+From intersectional transfeminist infrastructures, self-hosting servers and [XXX]...

 ## Trans\*formative